Appropriations Committee (House)

 The Committee on Appropriations was created on December 11, 1865, when the U.S. House of Representatives separated the tasks of the Committee on Ways and Means into three parts.[2]
 The passage of legislation affecting taxes remained with Ways and Means.
 The power to regulate banking was transferred to the Committee on Banking and Commerce.
 The power to appropriate money—to control the federal purse strings—was given to the newly created Appropriations Committee.

 At the time of creation the membership of the committee stood at nine; it currently has 61 members.[2]
-The power of the committee has only grown since its founding; many of its members and chairmen have gone on to even higher posts.
+The power of the committee has only grown since its founding; many of its members and chairs have gone on to even higher posts.
 Four of them—Samuel Randall (DPA), Joseph Cannon (RIL), Joseph Byrns (D-TN) and Nancy Pelosi (D-CA)—have gone on to become the Speaker of the United States House of Representatives; one, James Garfield, has gone on to become President of the United States.

 The root of the Appropriations Committee’s power is its ability to disburse funds, and thus as the United States federal budget has risen, so has the power of the Appropriations Committee.
 The first federal budget of the United States, in 1789, was for $639,000—a hefty sum for the time, but a much smaller amount relative to the economy than the federal budget would later become.
 By the time the Appropriations committee was founded, the Civil War and inflation had raised expenditures to roughly $1.3 billion, increasing the clout of Appropriations.
 Expenditures continued to follow this pattern—rising sharply during wars before settling down—for over 100 years.